 - Dizziness or fainting

 If you’re experiencing these issues along with the emotional changes discussed above, they might serve as an indicator of your burnt-out state.

-So you recognize yourself in some of these symptoms, now what?
+So you recognize yourself in some of these symptoms.
+Now what?
 Instead of merely pressing pause and removing yourself from your situation with a few days, you need to do something to change it actively.
-Some of those things include:
+Here are some recommendations for you to try out!

 While working in the medical field can be rewarding, it is highly demanding.
 If you are showing signs of burnout, it’s time to implement some changes.
 Start by following these tips and focus on healing.

 After all, you cannot treat others if you do not take care of yourself first!Tags: Handling burnout, healthy living, healthy living for office managers, healthy practice manager, medical office management, medical offices, national organization of rheumatology managers, NORM, office management, office managers, Staying healthy at work, Stress at the workplace, tips for office managers Posted by